carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 ~~~
 {:.language-python}

 sys.path is a list of strings, each describing the absolute path to a directory.
-Python knows each of these paths and will look in them for modules.
-If we have a directory containing modules we want Python to be aware of, we append it to the path
+Python will look in these directories for modules.
+If we have a directory containing modules we want Python to be aware of, we append it to the path:

 ~~~